Ved235/Ved235/README.md

 Hi, I am Vedant.
 ---
 ## 🚀 About Me
-I am a enthusiastic student committed to learning, developing skills in Front-end-development and team contribution.
-Self-directed and energetic with superior performance in both autonomous or collaborative environments working independently and collaborating with others on group projects.I am a part of my school CS72 Club.
+I am a enthusiastic student committed to learning, developing skills in full-stack-development and database/storage solutions.
+Self-directed and energetic with superior performance in both autonomous or collaborative environments working independently and collaborating with others on group projects.I am a instructor of my school's CS72 Club and director at our school's tech symposium SHISTECH.
 I am a blogger on [HashNode](https://learnwithved.hashnode.dev/).
-I am a App Developer with experience in mostly Javascript and Python.

 ---